phlundblom/esphome-p1mini/README.md

 Flash ESPHome as usual, with the relevant files in place. *Don't* connect USB and the P1 port at the same time!
 If everything works, Home Assistant will autodetect the new integration after you plug it into the P1 port.

+Things to try if you are having problems:
-If you do not receive any data, make sure that the P1 port is enabled on your meter and try setting the log level to `DEBUG` in ESPHome for more feedback.
+* Make sure that the P1 port is enabled on your meter
+* Set the log level to `DEBUG` in ESPHome for more feedback.
+* Access the web browser on the P1mini: (usually) http://p1mini.local/

 ## Technical documentation
 Specification overview: